Maine clinics hope to get blocked Medicaid funds restored as they sue Trump administration over cuts

-PORTLAND, Maine (AP) — A network of clinics that provides health care in Maine is expected to ask a judge Thursday to restore its Medicaid funding while it fights a Trump administration effort to keep federal money from going to abortion providers.
+PORTLAND, Maine (AP) — A network of clinics that provides health care in Maine asked a judge Thursday to restore its Medicaid funding while it fights a Trump administration effort to keep federal money from going to abortion providers.

 President Donald Trump's policy and tax bill, known as the “ big beautiful bill,” blocked Medicaid money from flowing to Planned Parenthood, the nation's largest abortion provider.
 The parameters in the bill also stopped funding from reaching Maine Family Planning, a much smaller provider that offers health care services in one of the poorest and most rural states in the Northeast.

+The loss of funding is “nothing short of catastrophic,” said Meetra Mehdizadeh, an attorney for the Center for Reproductive Rights arguing for Maine Family Planning.
+She said the Maine clinics are in jeopardy “solely because Congress wanted to defund Planned Parenthood,” and that is unfair to the provider.

+“Abortion is a relatively small percentage of the overall services provided at MFP,” Mehdizadeh said.

 Lawyers and representatives for Maine Family Planning say its 18 clinics provide vital services across the state including cervical cancer screenings, contraception and primary care to low-income residents.
-They also say the funding cut occurred even though Medicaid dollars are not used for its abortion services.
+They also say Medicaid dollars are not used for its abortion services.

-“Without Medicaid, MFP will be forced to stop providing all primary care for all patients — regardless of their insurance status — by the end of October,” the organization said in a statement, adding that about 8,000 patients receive family planning and primary care from the network.
+The network previously said that without Medicaid, it would have to stop providing primary care for its patients by the end of October.
+It said about 8,000 patients receive family planning and primary care from the network.

 It also said many Maine Family Planning clinics “provide care in very rural areas of the state where there are no other health care providers, and around 70% of their patients rely exclusively on MFP and will not see any other health care provider in a given year.”